KaDenikk4/Impossible-Rescue/README.md

 - Lethal environmental hazards

 ## **Explanation of Role**
 Within the team, I took the role of a programmer.
 I wrote code to implement features that the designers created and refined.
 This is a series of quick summaries for some of my contributions to the project.
-Full breakdown of code contributions can been found in [this table.](https://github.com/King-Xero/ImpossibleRescue/raw/master/Docs/CodeAttributionTable.xlsx "this table.")
+Full breakdown of code contributions can been found in the [code attribution table](#code-attribution-table)

 #### Level Editor Extension
 I added functionality to the framework we used to build the game, to allow the objects placed using the level editor to be more configurable.
 This helped the designers with game balancing and freed up programmer time.